MedhaviMonish/TwinSqueeze/README.md

 # 🧠 TwinSqueeze: Contrastive Compression with NEFTune Regularization

-**TwinSqueeze** is a Siamese network designed to compress high-dimensional sentence embeddings (e.g., 384-dim from MiniLM) into a smaller, task-optimized vector (e.g., 32-dim) while preserving cosine similarity.
+**TwinSqueeze** is a Siamese network designed to compress high-dimensional sentence embeddings (e.g., 384-dim from MiniLM) into a smaller, task-optimized vector (e.g., 32-dim) while improving cosine similarity based on the domain/task.
 This project also systematically studies **NEFTune**, a simple noise-based regularization strategy, by analyzing its effect on generalization and ranking quality.

 ---